Prime Cut: Plot

-When he returns to the hotel, Devlin finds an ambulance, with one of his men being hauled away.
+When he returns to the hotel, Devlin finds an ambulance taking Delaney, one of his men, away.
 He learns that Mary Ann's men ambushed them and took Poppy.
 When he returns to Weenie's hotel to look for him, he finds that Violet has been gang-raped, apparently as a warning of what will happen to Poppy.

-He and his two remaining men drive out to Mary Ann's farm to finally take care of business.
-On the way, Devlin takes out a Smith & Wesson M76 submachine gun from a case.

-Devlin stops the car on the edge of a field of sunflowers near Mary Ann's farm.
-They approach the farm through the field and engage in a long gun battle with Mary Ann's men, a seemingly infinite number of identical men wearing bib overalls.
-Both of Devlin's men are hit.
-He tells them to stay behind while he advances with the submachine gun.
-Unable to get past Mary Ann's men, he stops a truck hauling livestock, commandeers it and uses it to ram the gate and smash into the greenhouse on the farm, demolishing it.
+Devlin and his two remaining men, Shay and Shaughnessy, drive out to Mary Ann's farm to finally take care of business.
+They approach the farm through a sunflower field and engage in a gun battle with Mary Ann's men.
+Both of Devlin's men are hit, and he tells them to stay behind while he advances with a submachine gun.
+Unable to get past Mary Ann's men, he commandeers a truck hauling livestock and uses it to ram the gate and smash into the greenhouse on the farm, demolishing it.

-Devlin kills several of Mary Ann's men, then advances into the barn where Mary Ann and his brother are holding Poppy.
-From behind an apparently bulletproof bale of hay, he hits Mary Ann, who falls seriously injured down into a pig pen.
-Enraged at seeing his brother shot, Weenie runs toward Devlin, who kills him.
-As he dies, Weenie tries to stab Devlin with a sausage.

-Devlin carries Poppy out of the barn.
-They pass the mortally wounded Mary Ann, flat on his back, next to a sow pen.
-Mary Ann taunts Devlin to kill him, telling him to finish him off, like he would an animal.
-Devlin tells him that since Mary Ann is a man, not an animal, he won't do that.
-He walks away, leaving Mary Ann to die on his back.
+Devlin kills several of Mary Ann's men, then advances into the barn where Mary Ann and Weenie are holding Poppy.
+He hits Mary Ann, who falls down into a pig pen.
+Enraged at seeing his brother shot, Weenie runs toward Devlin, who kills him; Weenie tries to stab Devlin with a sausage until he dies.
+As Devlin and Poppy leave the barn, they pass the mortally wounded Mary Ann, who taunts Devlin to finish him off like he would an animal.
+Devlin refuses and walks away, leaving Mary Ann to die on his back.

 In the final scene, Devlin and Poppy go back to the Missouri orphanage and demand the release of the rest of the girls.
 When the matron resists, Poppy knocks her out, to the approval of Devlin.
-As they walk away Devlin tells her they're going back to Chicago, and when Poppy asks what it's like, he replies it's "as peaceful as anyplace anywhere".
+As they walk away, Devlin tells her they're going back to Chicago, and when Poppy asks what it's like, he replies it's "as peaceful as anyplace anywhere".